ruchitachandhok/sei-flex-49/project-1/project-1-requirements.md

 		- (<a href="https://www.khanacademy.org/computing/ap-computer-science-principles/algorithms-101/building-algorithms/a/expressing-an-algorithm">More on flowcharts/pseudocode</a>)<br>
 		- (<a href="https://drive.google.com/file/d/12ZG8Rric6ClJsVO4Appy4BAi3wVeyi7K/view">Sample flowchart for a simple Rock-Paper-Scissors</a> game)

-### Presentation - Next Friday:
+### Presentation and Project Deliverables - Saturday April 9th at 10am:

-You will have a maximum of 10 minutes to present your project following these guidelines:
+You will have a maximum of 10 minutes to submit, and present your project following these guidelines:

 1. **Introduce the Project:**